Wall Street bombing

-The Wall Street bombing occurred at 12:01 pm on Thursday, September 16, 1920, in the Financial District of Manhattan, New York City.
-The blast killed thirty people immediately, and another ten died later of wounds sustained in the blast.
+The Wall Street bombing was an act of terrorism on Wall Street at 12:01 pm on Thursday, September 16, 1920.
+The blast killed 30 people immediately, and another eight later died of wounds that they sustained in the blast.
 There were 143 seriously injured, and the total number of injured was in the hundreds.

-The bombing was never solved, although investigators and historians believe it was carried out by Galleanists (Italian anarchists), a group responsible for a series of bombings the previous year.
-The attack was related to postwar social unrest, labor struggles, and anti-capitalist agitation in the United States.
+The bombing was never solved, although investigators and historians believe it was carried out by Galleanists, a group responsible for a series of bombings the previous year.

-The Wall Street bomb killed more people than the 1910 bombing of the Los Angeles Times, which was the deadliest act of terrorism on U.S. soil up to that point.

 Attack

 At noon, a horse-drawn wagon passed by lunchtime crowds on Wall Street and stopped across the street from the headquarters of the J.P.
 Morgan & Co. bank at 23 Wall Street, on the Financial District's busiest corner.
 Inside the wagon, 100 lb of dynamite with 500 lb of heavy, cast-iron sash weights exploded in a timer-set detonation, sending the weights tearing through the air.
-The horse and wagon were blasted into small fragments, but the driver was believed to have left the vehicle and escaped.
+The horse and wagon were blasted into small fragments, but the driver was seen by witnesses leaving the vehicle and escaping down a side street.

-The 40 fatalities were mostly young people who worked as messengers, stenographers, clerks, and brokers.
+The 38 fatalities were mostly young people who worked as messengers, stenographers, clerks, and brokers.
 Many of the wounded suffered severe injuries.
 The bomb caused more than US$2 million ($ million today) in property damage and destroyed most of the interior spaces of the Morgan building.

 Within one minute of the explosion, William H. Remick, president of the New York Stock Exchange (NYSE), suspended trading in order to prevent a panic.
 Outside, rescuers worked feverishly to transport the wounded to the hospital.
 James Saul, a 17-year-old messenger, commandeered a parked car and transported 30 injured people to an area hospital.
 Police officers rushed to the scene, performed first aid, and appropriated all nearby automobiles as emergency transport vehicles.